JasonFantl/JasonFantl.github.io/_posts/2024-11-19-Decentralized-Dynamic-Cluster-Size-Estimation.md

 ![hop count being updated through the flood fill](hop_count.gif){: .center w="400" }

 If a node keeps track of its neighbors and their hop-counts (which it can do since every node will have a broadcast in a flood-fill), then it also will know which nodes to send a message to in order to send information closer to the leader.

+> This assumes every broadcast is heard by all neighbors of a node, but depending on your [underlying communication model](https://www.researchgate.net/publication/230996891_A_Review_of_Broadcasting_Methods_for_Mobile_Ad_Hoc_Network), this may not be true.
+For example, if you are broadcasting at the MAC layer, then you may suffer from the [Hidden Node Problem](https://en.wikipedia.org/wiki/Hidden_node_problem).
+But there are solutions, such as using a [multiple access method](https://en.wikipedia.org/wiki/Channel_access_method) in the MAC layer, such as [Time-division multiple access](https://ieeexplore.ieee.org/document/9410221).
+{: .prompt-warning }

 Below we see arrows indicating who a node can send to in order to send messages closer to the leader, which is derived from a neighbor list it generates every communication round.

 ![hop count being updated through the flood fill, and arrows showing who to send to](hop_count_gradiant.gif){: .center w="400" }